You Can't Build AI on a Broken Foundation

 The company that did everything right - and still failed.

 ClearLedger had a good run.
-Founded in 2013 to help mid-market businesses automate accounts payable and cash flow reconciliation, the UK-based fintech spent twelve years doing what good software businesses do: shipping features, winning logos, and layering on integrations.
+Founded in 2013 to help mid-market businesses automate accounts payable and cash flow reconciliation, the UK-based fintech spent twelve years doing what good software busineses do: shipping features, winning logos, and layering on integrations.
 By 2024 it had north of 400 customers, solid net revenue retention, and a product that genuinely worked.

 It had also accumulated a digital infrastructure that looked less like a modern data business and more like a geological cross-section.
 Layer upon layer of systems, each added at a different point in time, each solving the problem that existed at that moment, none designed to talk to each other.

-This is not a story about a badly run company.
-It is a story about a completely normally run company.
+This is not a story about a badly run company. it is a story about a completely normally run company.
 And it matters because of what happened next.

-The board mandates Ai
+The board mandates AI.

 By 2024, the pressure on ClearLedger's board was building.
 Enterprise boardrooms everywhere had absorbed the implications of large language models.
 AI-native competitors were beginning to emerge, marketing themselves on intelligence rather than automation.
 The board's response was swift: lean into AI.
 Use the twelve years of transaction data to build smarter features, faster insights, defensible differentiation.
 The CTO estimated six to nine months to first production.